Title

 A Philippine law establishes minimum wage rates for employees in various industries, ensuring fair compensation and prohibiting employers from interfering with employees' freedom to dispose of their wages.

-Employer includes any person acting directly or indirectly in the interest of an employer in relation to an employee and shall include the Government and government corporations.
+An “employer” includes any person acting directly or indirectly in the interest of an employer in relation to an employee, and includes the Government and government corporations.
+This broad definition ensures that entities with actual control or interest over employment relationships cannot escape minimum wage obligations.

-Four pesos a day on the effective date of the Act.
+RA 602 sets a minimum wage of Four pesos a day on the effective date of the Act for employees of establishments located in Manila or its environs.

 Analyze Cases Smarter, Faster